Quadrilateral wins the bet365 Fillies’ Mile

 “Two out I thought we weren’t running well,” said Charlton after the race, adding “it was a proper test, she did it 100%.”
 Quadrilateral is related to Three Valleys who Charlton trained with success at two but he had no hesitation in nominating this filly as the best of her age and sex he has handled,

 “I haven’t won a Group 1 with a two-year-old filly so she would be the best I’ve had.”

-Bookmakers were impressed and Paddy Power immediately halved the filly’s odds for next season’s 1,000 Guineas to 5/1 from 10s.
+Bookmakers were impressed and you can have the matchbook bonus code at the signup.
+Paddy Power immediately halved the filly’s odds for next season’s 1,000 Guineas to 5/1 from 10s.
 Charlton also suggested the filly, who is by Frankel, might stay more than a mile and the same firm quote her at 10/1 favourite for the Oaks.

 It was a first domestic Group 1 winner for jockey Jason Watson who has enjoyed a successful first season for Quadrilateral’s trainer Roger Charlton who he joined as stable jockey after winning last year’s apprentice title.